Frequently Asked Questions

 Personal Belongings- there is limited space for storing backpacks and personal belongings at Camp.
 It is best to send your camper with only the minimum “stuff” that they will need for the day (change of clothes and towel on swim days, sunscreen, and water bottle).
 Campers should not bring toys, electronics or other personal belongings to camp.
 Campers must be responsible for their own belongings.
 Please label everything with your camper’s name.
 As per school board policy, campers are allowed to have cell phones but they must be set on vibrate or silent and kept in a pocket or backpack, not out.
 Repeated infractions of cell phone policy may jeopardize your placement in Camp.

 Photography – We often use candid photography in our program, and photos may be used in scrapbooking activities, art projects, bulletin boards, promotion and archives of our program.
-We also post photos on our Summer Camp Facebook page.
+We also post photos on our website.
 If you do not want your child to participate in being photographed, please provide a written note to the Site Manager.

 Rain Policy – we will continue to swim in the rain as long as it is not thundering or lightening.
 Most field trips will go rain or shine.
 If persistent bad weather is forecast we may cancel or reroute trips.
 In the event of extreme weather predictions, please watch the local news; if Flagler County Schools are closed, then Camp will be closed.